myjimmy/vlc-2.2.8-win-build/README.md

 # vlc-2.2.8-win-build
-This project provides a method to build the vlc 2.2.8 for Windows.<br/>
+This project provides a method to build the vlc 2.2.8 for Windows on Ubuntu 16.04.<br/>
 Also, it provides the `Dockerfile` as well.<br/>
 For more detail, please refer to https://wiki.videolan.org/Win32Compile/.